KEMBL/react-native-shop/README.md

 - If something was changed in any package or even new package added it changes: 1.0.\*

-- If a new relaease made it changes: 1._._
+- If a new release was made it changes: 1._._